On this page

 Once you can pinpoint what your particular worries are, you can talk to your GP or asthma nurse to put your mind at rest or ask them for advice on how to tackle your concerns.

-If you take steroid tablets or high dose inhaled steroids regularly you should be given a steroid card.
+If you take steroid tablets, or a high dose of steroids in your inhaler, you may be given a steroid card.
 This lets health care professionals know you take steroids.
 It is useful in emergency situations, as your body may not produce enough natural steroids to help you deal with illness or injury.
-In this situation, doctors will need to give you extra corticosteroids.
+In this situation, doctors may need to give you extra corticosteroids.

 Make sure you always carry your steroid card with you.
 If you lose it, you can get a replacement from your pharmacy or GP.